By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Make sure the things that you are doing in your program are truly designed to help you and that you are doing them in an effective way.
 Professionals can help here, so can self-help books.

-Improperly done exercises result in injuries and those need to heal.
+Improperly done exercises result in injuries and those will need to heal.
 A common mistake recovering people make is to run around apologizing for your past errors and saying you are sorry.
 Others have heard all this before.
 They do not want to hear you say sorry they want to see real change.
 Make the changes first and it will be easier for others to accept your apologies later on.

 6. You forget to breathe.